 • SNOWDON, Judith

 Judith Snowdon was born in England and moved to Canada at the age of six.
-She has lived in several provinces in Canada.
-She is the recipient of ARCTs from The Royal Conservatory of Music in both Piano Performance and Piano Pedagogy.
-She completed her formal composition studies at Canadian Mennonite University (Bachelor of Church Music) and the University of Winnipeg (Gold Medalist – Bachelor of Arts, Music).
 An award winning composer and accomplished church musician, Judith has also teaches piano and works at St. John the Baptist Church as Music Director.
 Judith has many published choral pieces, hymns, and piano pieces.
 She currently lives near the ocean in Bouctouche, New Brunswick with her husband, Thomas.

 • TYRRELL, Sheila